d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

-This accelerates the dominant operation into a matrix-matrix product $\mathbf{X} \mathbf{W}$ versus the matrix-vector products we would be executing if we processed one example at a time.
+This accelerates the dominant operation into a matrix-matrix product $\mathbf{X} \mathbf{W}$ vs. the matrix-vector products we would be executing if we processed one example at a time.
-The softmax operation itself can be computed by exponentiating all entries in $\mathbf{O}$ and then normalizing them by the sum.
+Since each row in $\mathbf{X}$ is a data instance, the softmax operation itself can be computed *rowwise*: for each row of $\mathbf{O}$, exponentiate all entries and then normalize them by the sum.
 Triggering broadcasting during the summation $\mathbf{X} \mathbf{W} + \mathbf{b}$ in :eqref:`eq_minibatch_softmax_reg`,
 both the minibatch logits $\mathbf{O}$ and output probabilities $\hat{\mathbf{Y}}$ are $n \times q$ matrices.